 Voiceflow offers a suite of APIs to launch and host AI Agents, as well as build custom tools, interfaces and workflows on-top of Voiceflow.

 Popular APIs include:

-- Analytics API: retrieve Assistant usage data programmatically
+- Analytics API: retrieve Agent usage data

-Assistants built on Voiceflow offer a Dialog API which manages conversation state at runtime.
+Agents built on Voiceflow offer a Dialog API which manages conversation state at runtime.

 This enables developers to offload the mundane work of managing dialog state machines to the designer who creates and maintains the conversation logic with Voiceflow's graphic design interface.
 Developers can use the Dialog API for production use cases, or custom interface prototypes, where Voiceflow is hidden in the background.

 Private cloud or premises Dialog Manager deployments are available upon request.
 The Dialog API can use Voiceflow's NLU, or your own 3rd party or custom NLU to resolve intents.